zfusx/idle-sleep/README.md

 - Reduced hardware lifespan
 - Higher environmental impact (e-waste and emissions)

+so it's Mac not go to sleep or turn off the display when move or keep not moved for some time, it keeps awake for a whole night.

 `idle-sleep` restores user control by enforcing sleep when real input inactivity is detected, bypassing hidden app overrides.
 It’s perfect for desktops or laptops left idle overnight, or in energy-conscious setups.

 ---